chris-mcnally95/EducationDashboard/README.md

 The modules themselves can be found in the /R folder, along with other key function scripts.

+When running a local version of this repo, to utilise the {golem}
+framework, you will have to alter the working directory of the application to that of your own.
+This can be done by going to /inst and then golem-config.yml and changing the working directory to your own path.
+Be sure to then place this file name within your .gitignore so it does not get updated within the master branch.

 In order for the dynamic loading of the data from the Synapse server, the data_prep.R file resides in the base directory of the app and is sourced within the app_server.R file upon app initilisation.